Nesto17/home_mortgage_classification/README.md

 #### Predicting whether an individual is eligible for a mortgage loan

-[Link to Kaggle competition](https://www.kaggle.com/competitions/ucla-stats-101c-2023-su-classification/overview) Leaderboard score: 9th place (out of 78 competitors)
+[Link to Kaggle competition](https://www.kaggle.com/competitions/ucla-stats-101c-2023-su-classification/overview) Leaderboard score: 98.8% Accuracy / 99.9% ROC AUC Score

 High level explanation of technologies and tools used in this project: